chesahkalu/azure_administrator/virtual_network.md

 ## Routing

+### System routes

-Network traffic in Azure is automatically routed across Azure subnets, virtual networks, and on-premises networks.
-System routes control this routing.
+Network traffic in Azure is automatically routed across Azure subnets, virtual networks, and on-premises networks. `System routes` control this routing.
 Azure uses system routes to direct network traffic between virtual machines, on-premises networks, and the internet.
 They're assigned by default to each subnet in a virtual network.
 With these system routes, any Azure virtual machine that is deployed into a virtual network can communicate with any other in the network.
 These virtual machines are also potentially accessible from on-premises through a hybrid network or the internet.
 Information about the system routes is recorded in a route table.

 * Azure uses system routes to control traffic for virtual machines in several scenarios:
     - Traffic between virtual machines in the same subnet